There’s another wave coming behind, and on and on…

 Reinvention

-After 13 years we closed the retail shop.
+In October 2025, after 13 years, we closed the retail shop.

-We’ve been through so much as a small business, a move to this beautiful space, a fire and a pandemic.
+We’ve been through so much as a small business, a move to this beautiful space, a fire and pandemic.
 We’ve gotten so pro at being flexible!

 We aren’t going away, we have a buzzing studio home not just to me, but many talented makers that we will continue to offer.